 During the initial phase of the project, your main goal should be to develop a Minimum Viable Product (MVP) and launch it as soon as possible.
 This will help you validate your business idea without having to take a big risk and invest lots of capital.
 The learning process only starts once you have something to offer your users, so it’s important to get to that point as soon as possible.
 Your first product needs to have just enough features to be able to solve your users’ core problem.

 We will go into more details on how to build an MVP in a later article, but one thing you should not focus on (in the beginning) is creating the perfect marketplace platform.
 I’ve met entrepreneurs who want to develop a platform like Airbnb in the initial phase—one that “has all the features, it works worldwide and all kinds of people can use”.
 Having a global vision is important, but all successful platforms were Minimum Viable Products in the beginning.

 For example, Airbnb started out on a site designed with WordPress, and most of their current features were built at a point when they had already proven that their basic concept works.
 You don’t need to think about scaling to millions of users right away—instead, you should focus on finding 10 people who are really passionate about your concept.

-One of the most common mistakes that entrepreneurs make is spending too much time and financial resources on developing the platform before they launch.
+One of the most common mistakes that entrepreneurs make is spending too much time and a majority of their budget on developing the platform before they launch.
 Instead, they should be doing a manual-first startup.
-Off-the-shelf marketplace solutions like Sharetribe are great tools for marketplace entrepreneurs who want to get their first product out the door and validate their idea as quickly as possible.
+Off-the-shelf marketplace solutions like Sharetribe Go are great tools for marketplace entrepreneurs who want to get their first product out the door and validate their idea as quickly as possible.